Common questions

 Socialstyrelsen Ovanliga diagnoser, 22q-deletionssyndromet.

-Harmony is also much less likely than traditional tests to give you a false-positive result, meaning there is much less chance your doctor would recommend follow-up invasive testing, such as amniocentesis.
+NIPT is also much less likely than traditional tests to give you a false-positive result, meaning there is much less chance your doctor would recommend follow-up invasive testing, such as amniocentesis.

 In the section about chromosomal conditions you will find information about the syndromes and links to further information.